Dominic Knight: Career

 He worked as a writer on The Hamster Wheel, an Australian Broadcasting Corporation television program which was written and performed by the members of The Chaser comedy group.
 Unlike his colleagues, Knight rarely presents on the program on-screen but has done some cameo appearances: television credits include Chaser News Alert and his role as a reporter for two series of CNNNN.
 He also contributed to the commentary track for the second volume of The Chaser's War on Everything DVD.

 During January 2007, he acted as Triple M's drive time summer fill-in along with Chas Licciardello.
 Their show, Chas and Dom from 'The Chaser', aired between 4 pm and 6 pm on weekdays from 2 to 25 January, and often included guest appearances from their Chaser colleagues.

-Knight also writes for the Sydney Morning Herald, contributing opinion pieces, wrote for the now defunct liftout Radar, and blogged on the 2007 New South Wales election campaign.
+Knight also writes for The Sydney Morning Herald, contributing opinion pieces, wrote for the now defunct liftout Radar, and blogged on the 2007 New South Wales election campaign.
 He writes a weekly column for the Fairfax Media website Daily Life.

 In recent years, he has appeared on the national television political commentary programs Paul Murray Live on Sky News Australia and The Drum on ABC News 24.

 In January 2012, Knight replaced Robbie Buck as the Evenings presenter on 702 ABC Sydney, 1233 ABC Newcastle, 666 ABC Canberra and ABC Local Radio stations across New South Wales.
 He left the show in April 2016 and has presented other programs on the network on a casual basis since.
 He succeeded the retiring Tony Delroy as interim Nightlife presenter in September and October 2016.

-Knight is now back on Triple M Sydney with "Radio Chaser" from 3-4pm Weekdays and nationally with the Platinum Edition on Saturday.
+Knight is back on Triple M Sydney with Radio Chaser from 3–4 pm Weekdays and nationally with the Platinum Edition on Saturday.